 Now double-click on this file name to open up it contents to the exact line where the error occurs.

 Now hover with your mouse over the filename in the tab to see where exactly this file is located on the web server.

-There you are “/wp-content/plugins/smart-image-link-widget/js/uploadjs?ver=3.8.1″.
-The most important part is the what is marked in yellow, for it tells us that the problem is with a plugin called smart-image-link-widget.
+There you are /wp-content/plugins/smart-image-link-widget/js/uploadjs?ver=3.8.1".
+The most important part is marked in yellow, for it tells us that the problem is with a plugin named smart-image-link-widget.

-In this article I showed you how a WordPress plugin was the problem.
-It doesn’t mean that your problem is as easy as this one, but try this method first before following other advises I have read on the internet.
-Many of those suggest that you first should deactivate all installed plugins (or even delete them) to find out what is wrong.
-That is on a live website something that you should avoid at all times.
+In this article I showed how a certain plugin caused the problem.
+It doesn't mean however that in your case it is as easy as that.
+But I suggest you try this method first before following the advise you get a lot, deactivate all your plugins and find out which one is the cause by enabling them one by one.
+This is on a live website something that you should avoid as much as possible.